 The 1940 Act requires that a fund's investment advisory agreements must be approved both by a fund's board of trustees and by a majority of the trustees who are not parties to the investment advisory agreements or "interested persons" of any party ("Independent Trustees"), cast in person at a meeting called for the purpose of voting on such approval.
-However, due to the ongoing COVID-19 pandemic the U.S. Securities and Exchange Commission provided exemptive relief from the in-person provisions of Section 15 of the 1940 Act related to the approval certain agreements on March 25, 2020 ("Exemptive Relief").

-The Board, a majority of which is comprised of Independent Trustees, held meetings on November 18, 2021 and December 14, 2021, in reliance on the Exemptive Relief, to consider whether to renew the combined Amended and Restated Investment Advisory and Administrative Services Agreement (the "Advisory Agreement") between the Trust and the Investment Adviser with respect to the existing funds in the Trust, including the Fund.
-At these meetings the Board also considered the renewal of the sub-advisory agreement (the "Sub-Advisory Agreement" and, together with the Advisory Agreement, the "Sub-Adviser") between the Investment Adviser and Select Equity Group, L.P. ("Select Equity Group" or the "Sub-Adviser").
-At the December 14, 2021 meeting, the Board voted to approve the renewal of the Agreements with respect to the Fund for an additional one-year term.
+The Board, a majority of which is comprised of Independent Trustees, held a telephonic meeting on November 17, 2022 and an in-person meeting on December 13, 2022, to consider whether to renew the combined Amended and Restated Investment Advisory and Administrative Services Agreement (the "Advisory Agreement") between the Trust and the Investment Adviser with respect to the existing funds in the Trust, including the Fund.
+At these meetings the Board also considered the renewal of the sub-advisory agreement (the "Sub-Advisory Agreement" and, together with the Advisory Agreement, the "Agreements") between the Investment Adviser and Select Equity Group, L.P. ("Select Equity Group" or the "Sub-Adviser").
+At the December 13, 2022 meeting, the Board voted to approve the renewal of the Agreements with respect to the Fund for an additional one-year term.
 In doing so, the Board determined that the terms of the Agreements were fair and reasonable in the best interest of the Fund and its shareholders, and that it had received sufficient information to make an informed business decision with respect to the continuation of the Agreements.

 Both in the meetings specifically held to address the continuance of the Agreements and at other meetings over the course of the year, the Board requested, received and assessed a variety of materials provided by the Investment Adviser, Sub-Adviser and BBH, including, among other things, information about the nature, extent and quality of the services provided to the Fund by the Investment Adviser, the Sub-Adviser and BBH, including investment management and administrative, the oversight of Fund service providers, marketing, risk oversight, compliance, and the ability to meet applicable legal and regulatory requirements.

 The Board also received comparative performance and fee and expense information for the Fund prepared by Broadridge Financial Solutions, Inc. ("Broadridge") using data from Lipper Inc., an independent provider of investment company data ("Lipper Report").
 The Board reviewed this report with Broadridge, Fund Counsel and BBH.
-The Board received from, and discussed with, counsel to the Trust ("Fund Counsel") a memorandum regarding the responsibilities of trustees for the approval of investment advisory agreements under the 1940 Act, as well as the guidance provided in Gartenburg v.
+The Board received from, and discussed with, counsel to the Trust ("Fund Counsel") a memorandum regarding the responsibilities of trustees for the approval of investment advisory agreements under the 1940 Act, as well as the guidance provided in Gartenberg v.
 Merrill Lynch Asset Management, Inc., which was affirmed in Jones v.
 Harris Associates, L.P.
 In addition, the Board met in executive session outside the presence of Fund management.